1jour1vin

 Wine rated 16/20 (Very good wine)

-Rated estate (2017 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2017 guide): 3 stars (High-quality production, setting the standard in its sector)

-Attractive aromas of white fruit, smoky, mineral, and citrus notes, round, fruity, and tender on the palate, beautifully crafted, aromatic, and fresh.
+Lovely aromas of white fruit, with smoky, mineral, and citrus notes; round, fruity, and smooth on the palate, beautifully crafted, aromatic, and fresh.

 About the estate:

-The vineyard was restructured and the château brilliantly renovated by André Lurton, who made it his flagship property in the Graves region alongside La Louvière.
-Couhins produces a remarkably refined white wine, very typical of Sauvignon but acquiring the spicy and mineral notes typical of the terroir as it ages.
-With younger vines, the red wine is gradually gaining in depth.
+The estate was restructured and the château brilliantly renovated by André Lurton, who, along with La Louvière, made it his flagship property in the Graves region.
+Couhins produces a white wine of remarkable finesse, with distinct Sauvignon characteristics that, as it ages, develop the spicy and mineral notes typical of the terroir.
+With younger vines, the red wine is gradually gaining depth.

 Hachette Wine Guide